 In March/April and again in September (as needed) teachers meet individually with families to discuss student progress.
-Just prior to these meetings an interim report will be made available via the online Parent Portal at https://portal.tintern.vic.edu.au/ and each family will be issued with a user name and password. (other than in September for VCE Unit 3/4 and Year 12 IB subjects).
+Just prior to these meetings an interim report will be made available via the online Parent Portal at https://portal.tintern.vic.edu.au/ and each family will be issued with a user name and password. (other than in September for VCE Unit 3/4).
 It is intended that these interim reports will act as a stimulus for these meetings.